Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Logitech Harmony provides broad support for all streaming media services, and Apple TV is no exception.
 In fact, once you set this up, it just works flawlessly.
 You can use your Watch Apple TV activity to fire it up with just the click of a button.
 Cool.

 If you don’t already own Apple TV and are considering it.
-You can check the latest pricing at Apple here.
+You can check the latest pricing at Amazon here.

-You can also read about the difference between these two remotes and how they compare with Harmony Express in our review.
+You can also read about the difference between Harmony Elite vs Companion in this review I wrote.

 Thanks to our friend Russ from way down under in eBay Australia for the video demo.
 While he doesn’t get deep into Apple TV functionality or setup, he does show how the Harmony Elite Remote displays the Watch Apple TV activity.
 He is also strangely a fan of the Apple TV remote 😜.
 Hmm.